-Third, we examine the impact of credit risk spillovers from a lender's perspective.
+Fourth, we examine the impact of credit risk spillovers from a lender's perspective.
 Specifically, we analyze how CRC and PMR influence the contracting of bank loans, which serve as the primary source of external financing for firms (Graham, Li, and Qiu, 2008; Chava, Livdan, and Purnanandam, 2009).
 Our analysis reveals that firms with a greater contagion exposure are charged higher loan spreads and are subject to more restrictive non-price terms, namely shorter maturities, a greater likelihood of collateral requirement, and a more diffused syndicate structure (i.e., a larger number of lenders).
 These findings suggest that lenders, when designing loan contracts, consider not only a firm's own creditworthiness but also its exposure to contagion risk from its peers.
 In light of this evidence on lender behavior, it seems that firms act rationally in holding more precautionary cash balance when facing greater CRC.
 Additionally, we show that a greater PMR lowers the cost of bank loans and relaxes the non-price terms.
 This confirms our conjecture that the rivalry effect reduces precautionary savings by making it easier for firms to borrow.

 For robustness checks, we present several modifications to the definition of our credit risk spillover measures.
-First, to allow for the possibility of inter-industry (as opposed to exclusively intra-industry) spillovers, we re-estimate PCORR with an augmented market model and include all firms in the calculation of CRC and PMR.3 Second, we use more refined industries at the three- and four-digit SIC levels to address the possibility that the relation between cash holdings and our spillover measures is driven by common shocks among subsets of firms within the Fama-French 48 industries.
-Third, we exploit supply chain information and use the percentage of sales to major customers to substitute for PCORR in the weightedsum construction of CRC.
+First, we exploit supply chain information and use the percentage of sales to major customers to substitute for PCORR in the weighted-sum construction of CRC.
+Second, to allow for the possibility of inter-industry (as opposed to exclusively intraindustry) spillovers, we re-estimate PCORR with an augmented market model and include all firms in the calculation of CRC and PMR.3 Third, we use more refined industries at the three- and four-digit SIC levels to address the possibility that the relation between cash holdings and our spillover measures is driven by common shocks among subsets of firms within the Fama-French 48 industries.
 The effects of credit risk spillovers on cash holdings and payout policy remain qualitatively unchanged.